MrOnlineCoder/GleedSDL/README.md

 The only problem is that if you are using SDL_mixer for example, it also depends on `libvorbis` and `libogg`, which causes these dependencies to be built/linked twice.
 I am open to suggestions on how to solve this issue.

-Note: you will need a C++ compiler to build this library, as `libwebm` parser is written in C++, which is used internally by SDL_movie.
+Note: you will need a C++ compiler to build this library, as `libwebm` parser is written in C++, which is used internally by Gleed.

 ## Usage